GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

       The number of instances that are hit before the closest hit is found.

    * Box volume hit
-      The number of volumes the ray interects with.
+      The number of volumes the ray intersects with.

    * Box volume miss
       The number of volumes the ray has been tested with but doesn't intersect with.